GJB93/data-viz/README.md

 ![Dropdown menu](https://github.com/GJB93/data-viz/blob/master/images/dropdown.PNG)

 Each graph and axis is created as an object, and can be rendered by calling a method to draw the graph needed.
 This allows multiple graphs to be stored and then displayed using loops.

+Each marque is given its own respective colour when a MarqueData object is constructed, which allows for consistency of colours between each respective graph.